tom-doerr/path_scripts/src/task_list.md

    - Status: Not started
    - Notes: Will require significant refactoring of execution logic

-4. **Add Direct Model Chat Mode** - Allow users to chat directly with the model from the interface.
+4. **Add Execution Status Tracking** - Allow the agent to indicate if a task is complete or needs user input.
    - Priority: MEDIUM
-   - Status: Partially implemented
+   - Status: Implemented
-   - Notes: Need to improve the conversation flow and context preservation
+   - Notes: Added execution_status XML tag to indicate completion status and user input needs

-5. **Improve Multiline Input Handling** - Better handling of pasted multiline content.
+5. **Improve Memory Management** - Enhance the persistent memory system with better organization.
    - Priority: MEDIUM
-   - Status: Basic implementation
+   - Status: Not started
-   - Notes: Need to detect and handle multiline pastes more intelligently
+   - Notes: Add categorization, tagging, and priority levels to memory items

 ## Low Priority Tasks